davidmcclure/intra/README.md

 load('http://www.gutenberg.lib.md.us/2/6/0/2600/2600.txt')
 ```

-The query **qand('andrew sky')** cleanly picks out a series of oft-discussed passages in which Andrei ("andrew" in the query, to conform with the Garnett translation) gazes up into the Russian sky at key moments of spiritual growth:
+The query **qand('andrew sky')** cleanly picks out a series of much-discussed passages in which Andrei ("andrew" in the query, to conform with the Garnett translation) gazes up into the Russian sky at key moments of spiritual growth:

 ![andrei](http://dclure.org/wp-content/uploads/2012/07/wp.png)